smithy-lang/smithy-dafny/TestModels/LanguageSpecificLogic/README.md

 and add language-specific behavior to the concrete module.

 In addition, this project also demonstrates language-specific tests.
-This allows developers to write abstract tests that apply to every language inside a `replaceable` module, then add language-specific tests inside replacing modules.
+This allows developers to write abstract tests that are passed to every module that `replaces` a `replaceable` module.
-The abstract tests will run once from the abstract context, then again with a language-specific context.
+These tests are executed once inside the context of the `replaceable` module, and again inside the context of the module that `replaces` it.
+Developers can also add language-specific tests inside the replacing module.

 ## Build
 ### .NET